 Bram Stoker took the name Dracula from the historical tyrant Vlad Tepes (1431-77) who is reputed to have slaughtered as many as 100,000 of his own people and enemies (he made little distinction).
 Vlads favourite trick was impaling people with sharpened stakes rammed through their intestines or up their buttocks, letting the weight of their bodies push down until the stake came out the other side, something that purportedly killed slowly and excruciatingly.
 As the film sort of alludes to, Vlad would leave forests of hundreds, if not thousands, of impaled bodies to strike fear into oncoming armies.
 There is little indication that Bram Stoker did anything more than come across mention of Vlad Tepes and his honorific Dracula (meaning son of the dragon or devil) in a book and thought it would make a cool name for the villain he had conceived.
 This has not stopped a vast industry popping up around Vlad, Transylvania and areas mentioned by Stoker even though the fiction bears little resemblance to the historical and geographical reality as the documentary Dracula: The Vampire & the Voivode (2008) points out.
 On film, there have been some attempts made to marry the Dracula of Stoker and Vlad Tepes of history the two are named as the same in films like Count Draculas Great Love (1972), Dracula (1974) and Bram Stokers Dracula (1992).
 Surprisingly, there has been little attempt to film the story of Vlad Tepes, apart from the tv movie Vlad the Impaler (2000).

-The novelty that Dracula Untold offers up is a Dracula origin story the surprise is that in the long cinematic history of Dracula that this is not an idea that anybody has tried before.
+The novelty that Dracula Untold offers up is a Dracula origin story the surprise in the long cinematic history of Dracula is that nobody has tried this idea before.
 The film specifically names Vlad Tepes as the man who became Count Dracula.
 This alas is about the point that I began to switch off the film.
 The Vlad Tepes story is an utterly fascinating one where the stories of his legendary cruelty are far more fearsome than anything any vampire film has managed to come up with.
 This seems promising but within the first few minutes, it becomes apparent that the historical Vlad the Impaler has been thrown out the window altogether about the point that the film reiterates the hoary misnomer (created by Stoker) that Vlad Tepes was the ruler of Transylvania as opposed to Wallachia.

 Luke Evans plays the lead with the handsome intent that is required of him.
 The major minus I had against the film was the casting of Dominic Cooper as the Sultan.
 Cooper is an actor who has been on the rise in the last couple of years but whose buzz has disappointingly panned out as nothing more than another actor with handsome looks and a cocky pout who gives the impression that he takes little of the show seriously.
 Clearly cast here for looks more than creating a nemesis that holds any substance or threat, he causes this side of the show to fall down heavily.